How to Get Rid of Rats Under Your Decking

 Rats like to hibernate in dark or shaded areas that are hard to reach.
 Underneath your decking can be an ideal spot for rats to seek shelter.
 To keep rats from using beneath your decking as shelter, block all access to the decking.
-You can run a mesh or chicken wire along the deck edges between the decking and the ground.
+You can run a mesh or chicken wire along the decking edges between the decking and the ground.
 It will keep rats getting under your decking.
-If you are concerned about the mesh distorting the appearance of your decking, arrange potted flowers around your deck to mask the mesh.
+If you are concerned about the mesh distorting the appearance of your decking, arrange potted flowers around your decking to mask the mesh.

 Remove Compost Bin

 You can get rid of rats from your decking by removing any compost bin close to it.
 A compost bin can attract rats to the area.
 The rats can feed on food scraps inside the bin.
 Remove the bin away from the decking area to keep rats away.
 Additionally, you can also block access to the bin.
 It will prevent the rats from feeding on it.